jimdavis1/Subtree-Analysis/README.md

 ![18.clades](https://github.com/jimdavis1/Subtree-Analysis/blob/master/18.clades.png)

 Note that as the distance decreases, the number of clades goes up, and the size of each clade goes down.
 Also, the number of clades cannot be forced.
-In this example, there was no distance that yeilded 8 clades.
+In this example, there was no distance that yielded 8 clades.

 In the paper we normalize clades by distribution of susceptible and resistant genomes within a clade and by the total clade size at varying distances.